davidawad/Personal_Site_4.0/README.md

 #[davidawad.github.io](davidawad.github.io)

-This is my personal website. /enjoy it because I love this one.
-Lot's of changes will be made as this is fresh off the plate
+This is my personal website.
+Enjoy it because I love this one.
+Lot's of changes will be made as this is fresh off the plate.

-##I'm building a new site.

-If you want to see my new site go check out the [repo](https://github.com/DavidAwad/NewSite).

 ##Thanks for Looking!